The Fire Mountain Staff

 Susie Paglia, Kitchen Cook

-Jill Lampshire, Admissions Coordinator and Outreach
+Jill Lampshire, Admissions Coordinator

 Jill obtained her Master’s degree at the University of Louisiana at Monroe in Psychology, specializing in Psychometrics.
 She started her career in the mental health field as an Intake Coordinator at a substance abuse facility in Louisiana.
 After obtaining her Master’s degree, she was employed as a psychometrist, administering and interpreting intellectual testing for a private practice.
 She has worked extensively with children, adolescents, and adults with mood, personality, and substance abuse disorders as well as those with learning and intellectual disorders and disabilities.